Azande witchcraft: Role of oracles

 The “benge” oracle can also be used in adultery cases to help decide if the people on trial are guilty.
 This can be seen in the ethnographic video Witchcraft Among the Azande when they have a case of adultery in the village.
 The adultery case has to go before the “benge” oracle to see if the women should get to live or die and if she is guilty or telling the truth.
 The chief has to consult the “benge” oracle and the chicken should only die if the two undressed and had sex and the chicken died proving that adultery had taken place.
 This will then be taken to the court and shown to the judge to prove that the two had lied and were actually a part of adultery.

 Another group of oracles that the Zande can seek is the termite oracle.
 The termite oracle is more readily available to all.
 Women, men, and children are all allowed to consult this oracle.
 When a question is presented before these oracles, they take a branch from two trees.
 One branch is called the dakpa, another kpoyo.
 The oracle takes these branches and sticks them into a termite mound and waits overnight to see which branch the termites eat, which dictates the answer.
 The termite oracle is not as popular as the poison oracle, because it is more time-consuming.
-This is less elaborate and costly then the benge oracle.
+This is less elaborate and costly than the benge oracle.
 An example of an instance in which the termite oracle can be used in the ethnographic video Witchcraft Among the Azande when a woman in the village is sick and her husband wants to know whether or not she is going to live or die.

 The least expensive but also least reliable oracle is the rubbing-board oracle.
 The rubbing board oracle is described in Culture Sketches as “a device resembling a Ouija board, made of two small pieces of wood easily carried to be consulted anywhere, and at any time.”
 They have a wood handle and second piece of wood if the wood catches or sticks then the answer to the question is revealed.